Therapeutic ApproachCultivate emotional agility and resilience in a stressful world

 I can help you become more aware of your body’s wisdom which gives you access to self-knowledge that is less clouded by judgment or reactivity.
 Knowing what you feel and how to care for your needs increases self-trust and confidence.

-My culminating focus is self-compassion.
-This isn’t about taking a hot bath to relax at the end of the day.
-It’s learning how to have a caring relationship towards ourselves.
+My culminating focus is creating curiosity, clarity, and calm.
+Calm is comprised of perspective, mindfulness, and the ability to respond rather than react.
+Practicing these leads to a caring relationship towards ourselves.
 Self-compassion is built on mindfulness.
 It entails an awareness of what is actually happening and learning to catch our automatic thought patterns before they take our emotional health for a ride.
 When I ask clients how they take care of themselves, most of them admit they either don’t think about caring for themselves or they automatically turn to numbing out behaviors like drinking or binge-watching Netflix.

 We live busy and stressful lives and denying this reality can ratchet up our internal critic.
 Learning to acknowledge how stress impacts us and that we have limits is the thing that can help us manage stressors more effectively.
 Learning to be kind to ourselves as we navigate stressful and busy lives is a necessity.